Housed in a beautiful 1922 heritage building in the centre of the historic town of Raetihi stands the Dinosaur House museum.

 Please be aware that recorded video surveillance operates throughout the museum for security purposes.

-We have a small selection of toys, mugs and T-shirts for the dinosaur lover in your life.
+We have a wide selection of toys, books, mugs and T-shirts for every dinosaur fan.

 We have several documentaries playing around the museum including: